 Many companies have strong Annual Plans but fail to execute on them and miss their targets year after year.
 They know that they are missing something, but they aren’t sure what.
-There are many reasons why nearly half of all companies fail to meet their annual targets, but one of the most important reasons is that they fail to implement a software system to drive company execution.
+There are many reasons why nearly half of all companies fail to meet their annual targets, but one of the most important reasons is that they fail to implement a strategic software system to drive company execution.
+As more employees work from home, they need to have an operating system for the business to stay aligned for the full year.
+It's time to ditch the strategy execution spreadsheet and upgrade to a system that can help your remote teams collaborate around common goals with complete alignment.

-Many smaller organizations are using Excel spreadsheets to track their progress and run their company.
-For some, that may have worked when they were a very small organization, but once they reach 25 or more employees, they hit a new ceiling of complexity.
+Many smaller organizations are using Excel spreadsheets (or Google sheets) to track their progress and run their company.
+For some, that may have worked when they were a small organization, but once they reach 25 or more employees, they hit a new ceiling of complexity.
 At that size, the old systems no longer work, and many CEOs don’t realize it until it is too late.
 They get used to losing critical information in a long email list as they search for status updates on projects, trying to find the most recent report from a slew of emails.
-They should be collaborating in real time with colleagues with comments connected directly to their most important initiatives, the most important data and the vision across all of the departments contributing to the effort.
+They should be collaborating in real-time with colleagues with comments connected directly to their most important initiatives, the most important data, and the vision across all the departments contributing to the effort.

 So, how do you know when it's time to leave Excel behind for a more sophisticated KPI dashboard?